freealise/freealise/movie/readme.md

 transcription with sentence / word level timepoints
 (https://huggingface.co/openai/whisper-large-v3)

-only recognizes beginning of phrase when stress is on the first syllable ?
+presently recognizes not the beginning of phrase but the first stressed syllable with rapid increase in volume